xylous/settle/USER-MANUAL.md

 - `not-created`: return a list of Zettel that have links pointing to them, but haven't been created
 - `list-tags`: list all unique tags used in Zettelkasten
-- `find`: search for Zettel that have been tagged with the specified tag.
-You can use `%` as a wildcard, matching zero or more characters.
+- `find`: search for Zettel that have the specified tag
-- `backlinks`: return a list of Zettel referencing the note specified as an argument.
-You can use `%` as a wildcard, matching zero or more characters.
+- `backlinks`: return a list of Zettel that reference the note specified as an argument
-- `search`: return a list of Zettel that contain specified text.
-You can use regex wildcards, i.e. `*` to match zero or more characters.
+- `search`: return a list of Zettel that contain the specified text

+### Patterns

+Matching literal text is tedious.
+Fortunately, `settle` supports two wildcards that'll come in very handy:

+- `*`, which matches zero or more characters
+- `.`, which matches a single character

+If you want a literal `*`, or a literal `.`, you'll need to escape the character, i.e. `\*` or `\.`.
+If you want a literal backslash, you're also going to have to escape it, i.e. `\\`.
+All other text is matched literally.

 ## Authors